Timeline of the Great Depression: 1933

-May 12 - the Agricultural Adjustment Act is enacted, designed to boost agricultural prices by reducing surpluses.
+May 12 – the Agricultural Adjustment Act is enacted, designed to boost agricultural prices by reducing surpluses.

-May 27 - the Securities Act of 1933 is enacted, requiring the registration of all sales and purchases of financial securities, as well as the disclosure of critical financial information about the firms involved.
+May 27 – the Securities Act of 1933 is enacted, requiring the registration of all sales and purchases of financial securities, as well as the disclosure of critical financial information about the firms involved.
 The U.S. Securities and Exchange Commission was established the following year, which helped combat insider trading and reducing transaction risk.

+June 16 - the 1933 Banking Act is enacted, establishing the Federal Deposit Insurance Corporation (FDIC), creating the Federal Open Market Committee, and separating commercial banking from investment banking with Glass–Steagall legislation.